 HRM 1340: HUMAN RESOURCE MANAGEMENT

-An obvious interdependence exists between our society and organizations that produce goods and services in order to fulfil our needs.
+An obvious interdependence exists between our society and organizations that produce goods and services in order to fulfill our needs.
 The standards of living and even survival of people in society depend on the goods and services of the organization.
 Thus, any society/nation wants organizations that need people to achieve organizational objectives.
 Human Resource Management (HRM) is managing these people in organizations.
 The main objective of this course is to provide a systematic and rational understanding of HRM, both conceptual understanding and job-oriented practical understanding.
 It focuses on a systematic and scientific approach to the analysis and handling of issues/problems in HRM with especial reference to the Sri Lankan context.
 The main areas covered are: introduction to HRM, organization of the HR Department, job design, job analysis, human resource planning, recruitment, selection, hiring and induction, performance evaluation, pay management, training and development, employee movements, disciplinary administration, safety, health and welfare administration, grievances handling and management of labour relations.

 DSC 1341 : BUSINESS STATISTICS